Mohamed-Tarek1/Mohamed-Tarek/README.md

 # Hi,I'm MohamedTarek👋
-## A software enginner with a great ambition and a passion for learning
+## A software engineer with a great ambition and a passion for learning
 > From Egypt,Cairo

 📫 To mail me :- mohamedana17327@gmail.com